stripe2933/vk-gltf-viewer/README.md

     - `multiDrawIndirect`
     - `shaderStorageImageWriteWithoutFormat`
     - `independentBlend` (Weighted Blended OIT)
-    - (optional) `tessellationShader` (if not presented, non-indexed primitive's per-face normal/tangent will be generated in fragment shader)
   - `VkPhysicalDeviceVulkan11Features`
     - `shaderDrawParameters` (use `gl_BaseInstance` for primitive index)
     - `storageBuffer16BitAccess`